Shop Floret Seeds

 Mini Courses

 Throughout the year, we offer a series of video tutorials called Mini Courses which demonstrate the techniques we use to grow and harvest flowers on a small scale.
-These classes are free, but registration is required.
+These online classes are free, but registration is required.
+Visit our Workshops page to sign up for the Mini Course that’s currently available.

 You can check our Resources page to see what Mini Course is currently available.